aiqm/torchani/torchani/csrc/README.md

 pip install -v -e . --global-option="--ext"
 ```

-Some notes for building extensions on multiple HPC, cuda version might be outdated and please check again.
+Some notes for building extensions on multiple HPC machines.

+NOTE: These are very outdated.
+Currently TorchANI is built with CUDA Toolkit 11.8
+and PyTorch 2.3
 <details>
 <summary>Hipergator</summary>